tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 of the network.
 In order to overcome this, the IETF Network Slice streams may be aggregated into groups according to similar characteristics.

-A Slice-Flow Aggregate is a construct that comprises the traffic flows of one or more IETF Network Slices.
-The mapping of IETF Network Slices into an Slice-Flow Aggregate is a matter of local operator policy is a function executed by the Controller.
+A Slice-Flow Aggregate is a construct that comprises of the traffic flows of one or more IETF Network Slices.
+The mapping of IETF Network Slices into a Slice-Flow Aggregate is a matter of local operator policy is a function executed by the Controller.
 The Slice-Flow Aggregate may be preconfigured, created on demand, or modified dynamically.